$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 The pros and cons of using cat nail caps indicate that they are safe to use.

-It may take some trial and error to get used to using the correct amount of glue.
-Take time to read all of the instructions before beginning.
+It may take some trial and error to get used to using the correct amount of glue when applying cat nail caps to the cat’s nails.
+Take time to read all of the instructions about applying and removing cat nail caps, before you begin the process.

-It is also important to understand that they may need to be removed as discussed in the cons.
+It is also important to understand that cat nail caps may need to be removed, as discussed in the cons.
 It is also important to know how to remove the cap nail caps.

 If you are unsure of any procedures it is always best to contact your local vet.